Summary:

 Why do I need to register for Ejari?

-2. The Ejari certificate is required to activate your water and electricity services with the Dubai Electricity and Water Authority (DEWA) when moving into your new apartment or villa.
+An Ejari certificate is required to connect essential services such as water and electricity with the Dubai Electricity and Water Authority (DEWA) when moving into your apartment, villa, or commercial space.
+Without this certificate, activating utilities is not possible, making Ejari a crucial step for a smooth move-in experience.

 How do I register my Ejari?